corazawaf/coraza-proxy-wasm/README.md

 ### Using CRS

-Coreruleset comes embeded in the extension, in order to use it in the config, you just need to include it directly in the rules:
+Coreruleset comes embedded in the extension, in order to use it in the config, you just need to include it directly in the rules:

 Loading entire coreruleset: